 Ability to Keep Residents Mobile

-This tells you the percentage of patients who retained mobility levels over time.
-Optimizing mobility is often a good sign for residents' health.
+This indicates the percent of patients that retained mobility levels over time.
+Retaining mobility can be a great sign for residents' well-being.

 Short-term Care: Rehospitalizations